vmanchik/Data-Lakes-and-Lakehouses-with-Spark-and-Azure-Databricks/README.md

    - Per member, based on how many rides the rider averages per month.
    - Per member, based on how many minutes the rider spends on a bike per month.

-## Data
+## Raw Data

 The City of Chicago makes anonymized bike trip data publicly available for projects, which we used in this project as part of the course assignment.
-Below is more information on raw dataset:
+Below is more information on the raw dataset:

 ![Relational ERD](ERD_diagram.png)